-Circle recently added Circle Go, so that devices can be managed with the same settings even when out of the home, over 4G or other Wifi networks.
+Circle added Circle Go which allows you to manage devices with the same settings even when out of the home, over 4G or other Wifi networks.
 (Note that Circle Go has a monthly fee).

 The features of KoalaSafe are similar to Circle – you can set time limits, block inappropriate apps and sites, and pause the internet.
 Create a profile for each child, or general profiles like “little kids” and “big kids” and then decide schedules and allowed apps for each profile.
 You can block or allow by category, such as all Social Media sites, or just block specific apps.
 For example you could block all social media, or you could allow Instagram but block Kik and Oovoo.

 KoalaSafe works by creating a new wireless network in addition to your existing one.
 Basically you’ll disconnect your children’s devices from your regular network, and then reconnect them to KoalaSafe.
 Once you do that, you can assign the profiles to devices for each child.